wizzie-io/wizzie-io.github.io/pages/wizz-vis/latest/guides/widgets.md

 A radius for the points can be setted through the `radio` option.
 If not, its default value would be 10.

 The play mode can be activated through the `playMode` option.
 If no value is provided for cadence, it will be 1000.
 If no value is provided for granularity, it will be 1 minute.
+If no value is provided for the position of the legend, default is top.

 The `options` attribute would be as follows: